Curtis Rona: 2015

 On 23 January 2015, Rona was named in the Bulldogs 2015 Auckland Nines squad.
 In Round 1 of the 2015 NRL season, Rona made his club debut for the Canterbury-Bankstown Bulldogs against the Penrith Panthers on the wing, scoring a try in the Bulldogs 24-18 loss at Penrith Stadium.
 He finished the 2015 season as the Bulldogs' highest try-scorer with 23 tries in 25 matches.
 On 24 September, Rona was selected in the New Zealand 24-man squad for the 2015 New Zealand rugby league tour of Great Britain.
 He was not selected for the first two matches against England, before returning home to see the birth of his daughter.

 2016

 On 12 August 2016, Curtis Rona agreed to a switch to Super Rugby to take up a two-year deal with the Western Force in Perth, as the Canterbury-Bankstown Bulldogs opted not to renew his contract.
-Rona finished his last season with the Bulldogs playing all 25 matches for the club, scoring 11 try.
+Rona finished his last season with the Bulldogs playing all 25 matches for the club, scoring 11 tries.

 He was named in the New Zealand Māori squad for a match against the New Zealand Residents on 15 October 2016.